 - The sub is awesome.
 It doesn’t sound like a separate thing, it blends in with the main audio and adds punch.
 The sofa vibrates when the engines roar.

 I am seriously considering getting a couple more Sonos speakers to add audio to the sides/rear, but I’m very glad I went with the sub first.
-Perhaps with the rear speakers a sound coming from the right side will come from our right, rather than to the right of the TV.

 However, having a good quality sound system makes regular audio terrible (e.g. a news broadcast from standard TV).
 You have to use the “improved speech” setting in the Sonos app or it blends in with the background.
 A good quality source is great, but a low bitrate/quality source blends the sound together and undermines the speakers.